millerk22/emc2-labs/EMC2-Labs-Fall/lab13.rst

 Task 3
 ------

-Write a function for each 3-D rotation.
+Write a function for each 3-D rotation
 (``rotate_xy(X, theta)``, ``rotate_yz(X, theta)``, ``rotate_xz(X, theta)``).
 Each function should accept an array to transform and the angle :math:`\theta` for the rotation.
 Construct the matrix representation, left multiply it with the input array, and return a transformation of the data.